November 19, 2019

 LL: It was a song that I wrote, but it was recorded by Vince Clarke and Andy Bell, and then Andy and I are singing it together.
 So that's gonna come out on a LP in September, with lots of other artists, like Howard Jones, and k.d. lang, Nathalie Merchant...

--Speaking of Erasure, there's a rumour that you might be opening for them on their tour.
-Would you [...?...] ?
+-There is a rumour, speaking of Erasure, there is a rumour that you might be opening for them on their tour.
+Would you care to comment on it?

 -The Poe story.